New Update: Boost Social Proof with Reviews & Automation

-For even more Facebook giveaway ideas, check out this article.
+For even more Facebook contest ideas, check out this article.

-Now that you know the benefits of running a giveaway on Facebook, here are some examples to inspire your next contest.
+Now that you know the benefits of running a giveaway on Facebook, here are some Facebook contest examples to inspire your next giveaway.

 It’s a simple like and comment contest that uses the #winitwednesday hashtag used on other social platforms like Instagram.
-That’s a great way to boost the giveaway’s reach, and with the link to their website, users can easily browse their products and make a purchase.
+Facebook photo hashtag contests are a great way to boost the giveaway’s reach, and with the link to their website, users can easily browse their products and make a purchase.

 If Joules were to use a contest app like RafflePress to build their giveaway, they’d be able to send traffic directly to a distraction-free giveaway landing page to increase entries.

 By including actions to like their Facebook page, they could grow their following.
-Then after entering, users could be directed to their product pages, keeping potential customers on their site for longer.
+After entering, users could be directed to their product pages, keeping potential customers on their site longer.

-For this giveaway, participants have the chance to win a case of gin and a set of 2 gin classes.
+For this giveaway, participants have the chance to win the grand prize of a case of gin and a set of 2 gin classes.
 And the giveaway image is a great example to take inspiration from because it shows you exactly what you’d win.

 The entry requirements are to tag someone in the comments using the branded hashtag.